inclemenstv/Jenkins/README.md

 ### How to use

 1. Use script to generate config files  ./create_config_files.sh
-2. Use command vagrant up to create both VM
+2. Use command vagrant up to create VM
 3. Login to Jenkins JENKINS_HOST:8080 use your credentials